-These days, the trend in hiking footwear is toward minimalism.
+These days, the trend in hiking footwear is minimalism.
 Lightweight and breathable options are preferred.
-Many hikers have switched from heavy hiking boots to lightweight trail runners over the past few years.
+Many hikers have moved away from heavy hiking boots over the past few years.
 A new trend that is quickly growing in popularity is hiking in sandals.
-This guide outlines the pros and cons of hiking sandals to help you decide for yourself whether or not they are the right footwear choice for your next hike.
+Understandably, some hikers are skeptical about hiking with exposed feet.

 Hiking Sandals Pros

 - Breathability- Sandals, being completely open, allow air to easily circulate around your foot.
 They also allow the sunlight to hit your feet.
 This helps the sweat evaporates away so your feet stay dry and fresh.
 Dry feet are less likely to develop blisters and fungal growth.
 Having dry feet is also much more comfortable.
 Nobody likes hiking in soggy socks and shoes.
 It’s also nice to feel a cool breeze on your feet on a hot day.

 Hiking Sandals Cons

 - You may get some funny looks or comments from other hikers- Some hikers think hiking in sandals is dangerous or just plain stupid.
 Some just don’t get the appeal.
 While out on the trail, you’ll probably get some questions about your footwear choice.
-Particularly from old school traditional hikers with heavy boots and heavy packs.
+Particularly from old-school traditional hikers with heavy boots and heavy packs.
 Some hikers might just be curious about how the sandals are treating you.

 Not all hiking sandals are built the same.
 You have a number of styles and design options to choose from.
-The main three decisions you need to make when choosing a pair of hiking sandals include closed-toe vs open toe, minimalist vs regular, and between the toe straps vs over the foot straps.
+The three main decisions you need to make when choosing a pair of hiking sandals include closed-toe vs open toe, minimalist vs regular, and between the toe straps vs over the foot straps.
 You’ll also want to consider arch support, cushioning, tread design, water resistance, and price.
-Below, I’ll outline the benefits and drawbacks of each to help you choose the best hiking sandals for your feet.
+Below, I’ll outline the benefits and drawbacks of different hiking sandal designs to help you choose the best hiking sandals for your feet.

 Closed Toe Vs Open Toe Hiking Sandals